Grooming and Boarding

 More frequent brushing and grooming at home should be done on young puppies and dogs who have never been groomed so that the dog or cat becomes conditioned to being handled and brushed early on.
 This will help the dog or cat avoid any grooming issues or fear of being groomed into adulthood.
 This is a behavioral modification technique known as desensitization or conditioning.

-WHY USE A PROFESSIONAL DOG AND CAT GROOMER?
+WHY USE A PROFESSIONAL PET GROOMER?

 1. Our clinic has all the right tools:

-You certainly don’t want to go about grooming in an unsanitary fashion by using your own scissors and electric razors to groom your pet dog or cat.
+You certainly don’t want to go about pet grooming in an unsanitary fashion by using your own scissors and electric razors to groom your pet dog or cat.
 At the Animal Clinic of Billings, we have all the right tools to get your pet looking his or her best, which includes everything from every type of shampoo and kind of clipper to an adjustable grooming table and so forth.
-We are already equipped with the best shampoos for dogs and cats with skin allergies, irritations, fleas, and ticks, or for pets that got sprayed by a skunk and know which ones will best suit your dog or cats needs.
+We are already equipped with the best shampoos for dogs and cats with skin allergies, irritations, fleas, and ticks, or for pets that got sprayed by a skunk and know which ones will best suit your pet’s needs.

 2. We work around to fit your schedule: